 Live streaming of satellite symposia is not available at AES 2022.
 Satellite symposia sponsors may record their symposium.
 AES will announce details of access to its on-demand platform by June 1.

 The sponsoring company is responsible for payment of any charges incurred relative to the symposium inclusive of, but not limited to, audio-visual equipment and service, internet service, recording service, etc. All companies must use the AES-approved audio-visual vendor, IMS Technology Services, for any audiovisual needs.
 A rough estimate of the cost of recording your symposium is in the range of $29,500.

 Generating an Audience

 Sponsoring companies whose applications are accepted are responsible for generating their own audience(s).
 AES will support the promotion of each industry satellite education event as outlined below, with specifics provided in the individual LOAs.

-- Provide a postal mailing list of registrants for the meeting as of approximately Thursday, November 11, 2021, to the accredited provider or sponsor of symposium/workshop.
+- Provide a postal mailing list of registrants for the meeting as of the early bird deadline, which will be sent to the contact of record.
 Use of this list will be subject to standing AES policy for mailing list use.
-The list will be provided mid-November 2021.

-- List specific information about the satellite symposium/workshop in the printed program book, on the AES website, and in the mobile app.
+- List specific information about the satellite symposium in the printed program book, on the AES website, and in the mobile app.

-- Offer outreach opportunities for purchase by sponsors of satellite symposia and workshops, including sleeping room door drops and on-site print and digital advertising.
-Details can be found here.
-Note that the number of insertions for the Saturday shared door drop is limited to 20 and are available on a first-come, first-served basis.
+- Offer outreach opportunities for purchase by sponsors of satellite symposia, including sleeping room door drops and on-site print and digital advertising.
+Details will be posted by June 1.
+Note that the number of insertions for the Saturday shared door drop is limited to 20 and is available on a first-come, first-served basis.

 - Provide signage in a high-traffic area of the meeting, listing industry satellite education events with dates, times, and locations.